 Design your landing page to work on mobile devices

 More and more visitors are reaching your website via mobile devices.
-Ignoring this market could cost you conversions, especially from Facebook advertising where there are 1.39 billion mobile monthly users.
+Ignoring this market could cost you conversions, especially from Facebook advertising where mobile device usage is almost 100%.

 The following is an example of an ad and landing page that works.
 (The form is a bit long but otherwise it meets best practices).

 Review and adjust regularly